Tim10F8/Winslop/README.md

 This started as a joke.
 Then Microsoft said “slop vs sophistication” out loud and it stopped being one.

+To be clear:
+**Windows is not bad.**
+Don’t get me wrong.

+**The slop is.**
+Winslop does exactly what the name suggests:
+- removes slop
+- reduces slop
+- makes slop visible
+- gives control back to the user

 Winslop is what happens when you take that idea seriously.
 Not anti-Windows, not anti-AI, just anti-slop.